augustotakeo/Docker-Study-Guide/README.md

 - **Self-contained**: It contains everything it needs to run with no reliance on any pre-installed dependency on the host machine.

-- **Portable**: It works the same way on the development mach.ine, data center or anywhere in the cloud.
+- **Portable**: It works the same way on the development machine, data center or anywhere in the cloud.

 - **Isolated**: One container has minimal influence on the host machine or another container, increasing the security of the application.